 Book a vehicle for this trip

 1Auckland to the Coromandel Peninsula (168km – 2 hours 30 mins)

-You could spend 10 days in and around Auckland alone there is some much to do but with only 10 days to get to Christchurch, 1 day in NZ’s largest city, home to 1.3 million people and known as the City of Sails is all we can afford.
+You could spend 10 days in and around Auckland alone there is so much to do but with only 10 days to get to Christchurch, 1 day in NZ’s largest city, home to 1.7 million people and known as the City of Sails is all we can afford.
 After a nice stroll in downtown Auckland, checking out the Viaduct area and maybe grabbing a bite to eat it’s time to get to know your new hire car a little better.
 A perfect place to start is to head out west through the suburbs and out to the Waitakere Ranges.
 With heaps of tracks through the lush forest, there is plenty to keep you busy here.
 If walking’s not your thing, keep driving through the forest and end up at one of the superb west coast beaches like Piha or Muriwai.
 The surf’s good out there and the black volcanic sand makes for an interesting day at the beach.

 If you’re looking for something a bit closer to home but still fancy a drive out, head on out to Devonport or even up to one of the North Shore’s laid back locations like Browns Bay where you can grab a coffee and watch the world go by.